alanng0000/Doc/Doc/TerraSystem/System/Allocate/a.md

-Refer graph is traverse by check Int D flag A, if 1, not traverse again.
+Refer graph is traverse by check Int D flag A, first traverse if 1, not traverse again.
+Next graph traverse, check Int D flag A opposite of previous graph traverse value, 0.

 Object A is traverse by link current tail Object B Int C to refer to Object A.